The Practical Driving Test

 You can start driving straight away when you’ve passed your test.
 You do not need to wait for your full licence to arrive.

-You will not pass your practical driving test if you mke more than 15 driving faults or hve ny serious or dangerous faults.
+You will not pass your practical driving test if you make more than 15 minor driving faults or have any serious or dangerous faults.

 The examiner will - tell you what faults you made.

-You will hve to book nother test and pay again.
+You will have to book another test and pay again.
 You have to choose a date at least 10 working days away.